syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* An array can be thought of as a row or column of values, or a combination of rows and columns of values.

-* The `UNIQUE` function returns an array that will spill into the appropriate number of cells if it's the final result of a formula.
+* The result will spill into adjacent cells if it’s the final result of a formula.

+* If [exactly_once] is set to `TRUE`, values that appear more than once are excluded from the result.

+* If [by_col] is `TRUE`, the function evaluates unique columns instead of rows.